Table of Contents

 The performance has always been better than fixed or recurring deposits.
 It is highly dependent on the Repo interest rates.
 Yet, you can generate a decent return of 7% to 9% CAGR annually.
 Check out our article on the best debt funds to invest in.

-The mutual funds that park the funds in treasury bills (T-Bills), CP’s (Commercial Papers), Government securities, etc. are highly liquidable assets with maturity periods of fewer than 6 months.
-The money market is also known as the cash market, and it is one of the fixed-income funds types.
+The mutual funds that park the funds in treasury bills (T-Bills), CP’s (Commercial Papers), Government securities, etc. that are highly liquidable assets with maturity periods of fewer than 6 months.
+The money market is also known as the cash market, and it is one of the fixed income funds types.
 We advise people to accumulate emergency funds with the help of Debt funds.

 Money Market Funds are not focused on by many individual investors as the results are not similar to equity mutual funds.
 But, the importance of these funds is known and established by corporate companies.
 It’s always necessary to understand the pros and cons of every investment and bifurcate the asset allocations.
 The risk and reward are very low compared to other types of mutual funds in India.

-Despite being types of mutual funds in India, we at Fincareplan won’t recommend them as one of the top picks for investors, as many other types could yield better returns with the same risk measurables.
+Inspite of being a types of mutual funds in India, we at fincareplan won’t recommend as one of the top pick for investor, as there are many other types which could yield better returns with same risk measuratives.

-The mutual funds that have a portfolio of minimum funds of 80% in G-Sec bonds and 20% in other fixed-income securities are known as GILT Funds.
+The mutual funds that have a portfolio of minimum funds of 80% in G-Sec bonds and other 20% in other fixed income securities are known as GILT Fund.

-There are two types of structures on which a maximum of mutual funds are classified in India.
+There are two types of structure on which maximum of mutual funds are classified in India.
 Open-Ended Funds, and Closed-Ended Funds

-Open-ended funds don’t imply conditions for investors on a specific period (lock-in), and minimum units to be traded.
+Open-ended funds don’t any implies conditions for investors on a specific period (lock-in), and minimum units to be traded.
 This provides the investors freedom of investing and exiting from any fund.
 So, open-ended funds don’t have any fixed maturity.

 Growth funds are termed to be highly aggressive funds that yield a huge return.
 The fund manager who manages these funds tries to buy the shares of growth-oriented sectors (Banks, IT, Infrastructure, etc.)

 The maximum of assets is parked only inequities.
-These growth funds attract millennial Investors (those born after the 1980s).
+These growth funds attract millennials Investors (those born after the 1980s).
 As the performance is high, the risk profile is too high.
-The only recommendation from the Fincareplan part is, “If you choose growth funds, you should be a long-term investor, preferably SIP”
+The only recommendation from the fincareplan part is, “if you choose growth funds, you should be a long term investor, preferably SIP”

 The only goal of this fund is to generate positive returns in both rising and declining interest rate markets.
 They follow two strategies to maintain a positive return.

-2. Making a profit by selling in the debt market.
+- Making profit by selling in debt market.

 One of the low-risk funds among all mutual funds in India.
-Liquid funds are generally invested the securities that hold a maturity period of 91 days.
+Liquid funds have generally invested the securities that hold a maturity period of 91 days.

 Liquid funds are the only funds where NAV is calculated for 365 days, whereas all other mutual funds are calculated only for the number of business days.